Somethgblue lives in Shelbyville, Tennessee and has kayaked the Duck River.

 Normandy Dam to Three Forks Bridge

-This trip is about 9 miles as the trout swims or the kayaker paddles and took me and a friend three hours and 45 minutes to complete, including the portage at Courtners Mill Dam.
+This trip is about 9 miles as the trout swims or the kayaker paddles; it took me and a friend three hours and 45 minutes to complete, including the portage at Courtners Mill Dam.

 What It's Like Kayaking the Duck River